django/new-features/README.md

 ## TODOs

-- Write up overview in English
-- Move the mermaid chart to the proper location
-- Write up descriptions of each phase
 - Write up instructions for SC / Feature Review team for each phase
 - Generate URLs for various queues for people to bookmark
 - Write up instructions for an expedited DEP process